gjkrediet/Fossil_Dutch_Weather/README.md

 ![20231111_191428](https://github.com/gjkrediet/Fossil_Dutch_Weather/assets/20277013/84026132-1ff0-40bb-9c3c-da1b29f1c778)

 The app exits after 10 seconds unless you hit the top buton.
-It is then locked and it retrieves information from the phone every minute.
+It is then locked.
+When locked, the hands show the actual time and the app retrieves information from the phone every minute.
 By pressing the top-button again you send a request tot Gadetbridge, asking for an immediate update.

 ## App and Tasker
 The way I implemented it, the app relies on Tasker for retreiving information from the internet (buienradar and KNMI).
 The companion-app should send buienradar-data as a string without any delimiters or line-breaks.
 The various KNMI-data is sent in JSON format.